 If you are drowning in student loans and credit card debt, then you probably need to be putting more of your income towards debt repayment.

 This is very important: don’t forget to think about the type of life you want to live.
-Your spending habits and other financial goals matter.
+Your spending habits along with both your short and long term financial goals matter.
+You’ll need to weigh levels of priority

 If you enjoy going out for dinner or spending extra money on hobbies, then make sure you are budgeting for these things.
 You don’t want to be house-poor and forced to spend all your time at home if what you enjoy most in life is being out and about.